ProgrammerAL/Presentations-2024/update-conference-prague-2024/presentation.md

 # Review

-- Use platform-specific stuff to do platform-specific stuff
+- Use platform-specific stuff for platform-specific stuff
-- Use C# FTW!
+  - Use C# for everything else
+- Use C#...FTW!

 ---